 German Citizenship Reform: New Opportunities for Naturalization

-According to a fresh new wave of unapologetic fervor to complete its policy overhaul in immigration matters, Germany issued revolutionary reforms to its nationality law.
-They came in the form of omnibus legislation in June 2024 and are one of the most revolutionary Second World War era policy U-turns in post-war German immigration policy.
+In response to a new wave of unapologetic fervour to overhaul its immigration policy, Germany has issued revolutionary reforms to its nationality law.
+They came in the form of omnibus legislation in June 2024 and are one of the most revolutionary policy U-turns in post-war German immigration policy of the Second World War era.

-Top-down change is an acknowledgment that Germany, a country of millions of foreign-born nationals and second-generation immigrants now residing here, must change to make its law more realistic, more just, and more inclusive in the era of modernization.
+Top-down change is an acknowledgement that Germany, a country with millions of foreign-born nationals and second-generation immigrants now residing there, must adapt its laws to make them more realistic, just, and inclusive in the era of modernisation.

-It’s pertinent because all European nations are experiencing changes in their populations, labor shortages, and rising diversity.
-German policy has a two-pronged response to adopting an approach that would build well without changing the multicultural nature of the inhabitants there.
+It’s pertinent because all European nations are experiencing changes in their populations, labour shortages, and rising diversity.
+German policy has a two-pronged response to adopting an approach that would build well without altering the multicultural nature of the inhabitants.

 Reform of the Citizenship Act